ProfessionalCSharp/ProfessionalCSharp6/BookUpdates.md

 ## Chapter 25 - Networking

-Page 714, the WebLister changed
+Page 714, the WebListener changed

 The UrlPrefixes need to be added using the Settings property: